Skip to main content

 LSP server + VS Code extension

-Vulkro ships a Language Server Protocol server, exposed as the vulkro lsp subcommand of the main binary, and a thin VS Code extension that consumes it.
+Vulkro ships a Language Server Protocol server, exposed as the vulkro lsp subcommand of the main binary, and a VS Code extension that consumes it.
 The same .vsix loads in Cursor and Windsurf (both VS Code forks).
+The extension builds in two editions from one codebase: the core edition (driven by vulkro) and a Salesforce edition (driven by vulkro-sf).

 Install

 The extension spawns the vulkro binary you already have, so install the scanner first (see the install guide).
-The extension itself is distributed as a .vsix; build it from editor-extensions/vscode with npm install && npm run package, then install the .vsix through your editor.
+Build the .vsix from integrations/editors/vscode:

 If the binary cannot be found when the extension starts, it offers an Install action (also the Vulkro: Install or update the scanner binary command) that downloads the right release for your platform, verifies its .sha256, and installs it into ~/.vulkro/bin.
-That download runs only when you trigger it and respects VULKRO_OFFLINE=1.
+That download runs only when you trigger it, never on activation; it respects VULKRO_OFFLINE=1 and honours the VULKRO_CDN host override.

 What you get